 profile picture

-You're likely to be familiar with the parties having a role in the transaction.
-The most recognizable face in the transaction is the real estate agent.
-Then, the lender provides the money required to bankroll the deal.
-And ensuring all areas of the sale are completed and that a clear title transfers from the seller to the purchaser is the title company.
+Practically all the participants are quite familiar.
+The most familiar entity in the exchange is the real estate agent.
+Next, the bank provides the financial capital necessary to fund the deal.
+And ensuring all requirements of the sale are completed and that a clear title passes to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the property is worth the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the value of the real estate is consistent with the amount being paid?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Fmc Appraisals, Inc. will ensure, you as an interested party, are informed.

-Our first task at Fmc Appraisals, Inc. is to inspect the property to determine its true status.
-We must physically see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are present and are in the shape a typical buyer would expect them to be.
-To ensure the stated size of the property is accurate and convey the layout of the property, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the house.
+To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.

-Here, the appraiser pulls information on local building costs, labor rates and other elements to derive how much it would cost to construct a property comparable to the one being appraised.
-This value usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where the appraiser gathers information on local building costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
+This value often sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers are intimately familiar with the neighborhoods in which they appraise.
-They innately understand the value of certain features to the people of that area.
-Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the property being appraised.
-Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+Appraisers become very familiar with the subdivisions in which they work.
+They thoroughly understand the value of certain features to the people of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

-• Say, for example, the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.
+• Say, for example, the comparable property has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Miami and Miami Dade, Fmc Appraisals, Inc. can't be beat.
-The sales comparison approach to value is most often awarded the most weight when an appraisal is for a home sale.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Fmc Appraisals, Inc., we are an authority in knowing the worth of real estate features in Miami and Miami Dade County neighborhoods.
+This approach to value is usually awarded the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach

-A third method of valuing approach to value is sometimes applied when an area has a reasonable number of rental properties.
-In this scenario, the amount of revenue the property generates is taken into consideration along with income produced by comparable properties to derive the current value.
+A third method of valuing real estate is sometimes employed when an area has a measurable number of renter occupied properties.
+In this situation, the amount of income the real estate yields is taken into consideration along with income produced by similar properties to determine the current value.

 Putting It All Together